 • advocate for lesbian, gay, bisexual, transgender, and queer people, promoting justice, freedom, and equality in the larger society.
 We speak out when the rights and dignity of lesbian, gay, bisexual, transgender, and queer people are at stake.

-Congregational Conversation on Gender Identity/Pronouns was planned for March 2020 and will be rescheduled for a later date.
+Gender Identity/Pronouns.
 Many at CVUUS are unfamiliar with the evolving language and understanding of gender identity as a spectrum and the importance of personal pronouns in this context.
-CVUUS aims to explore this with the help of the Center for Emerging Adults.
-This training and our other LGBTQIA+ efforts will help qualify us for renewal with UUA as a Welcoming Congregation.
+CVUUS supports the Center for Emerging Adults.
 We encourage you to use the Gender Unicorn worksheets and pronoun stickers found with our nametags as a useful ally move.

 • Definitions of gender identity, sex assigned at birth, and sexual orientation as separate things (Gender Unicorn would be useful here)